jlegind/GBIF_download_citations/read_me.md

 ### Getting started

 The big two things to have in place before running the code is the Python [Requests](https://2.python-requests.org/en/master/) library and a CSV file of GBIF dataset keys.
+I would also recommend getting familiar with the basics of the GBIF API which you can red about here [API Summary](https://www.gbif.org/developer/summary).

 ### Usage